 *** - Salad is typically a mix of tomato, cucumber, capsicum, onion, and avocado, with olive oil and lemon juice dressing.

 Please feel free to bring your own - we'll chill it for you if required.
 Within minutes there are two African village style pubs that we can introduce you to.
 We're also close to popular pubs and restaurants at Nane Nane, on Njiro Road

-If you have your laptop with you, there's wireless Internet within the compound.
+If you have your smartphone or laptop with you, there's wireless Internet within the compound.
 Alternatively there's a public machine available to access your email etc.